ietf-wg-acme/acme/draft-ietf-acme-acme.md

 indicate to the server that it is ready for the challenge validation to be attempted.

-The client indicates to the server it is ready for the challenge validation by sending an empty JSON body (`{}`), carried in a POST request to the challenge URL (not authorization URL).
+The client indicates to the server that it is ready for the challenge validation by sending an empty JSON body (`{}`) carried in a POST request to the challenge URL (not the authorization URL).

 For example, if the client were to respond to the "http-01" challenge in the above authorization, it would send the following request: